HariSekhon/Knowledge-Base/travel.md

 because I made the mistake of not withdrawing cash before leaving the airport).
 Some of these less developed countries like Moldova and Morocco demand cash usage (probably to evade taxes).

+- [La Placinte](https://maps.app.goo.gl/6yVUsipRBWWSfpBp8) - affordable but good quality chain restaurant, there are several of them you don't have to go to this location

+- [Sensi Cafe](https://maps.app.goo.gl/7vMPz3KZbppy3iudA) - good looking menu, little pricey by local standards, outside terrace, has wifi

 ### Latvia

 The sour cabbage soup in a bread bowl is the local speciality.